Turquoise Stone: A North Star Gem

 The colors of North Star turquoise range from blue and greenish-blue to bluish-green and green, and occasionally even to a delicate purple.
 This broad color variation indicates multiple-phase emplacement in which each depositional phase varied in chemistry.

-Turquoise hardness generally ranges from Mohs 5.0 to 6.0, depending upon degree of silicification and, to a lesser extent, the nature of accessory-metal substitution.
+Turquoise stone hardness generally ranges from Mohs 5.0 to 6.0, depending upon degree of silicification and, to a lesser extent, the nature of accessory-metal substitution.

 Silicification occurs when silica-rich solutions deposit microcrystalline quartz within the turquoise pores to fix and intensify color, seal pores, and substantially increase hardness.